WEC-Sim/WEC-Sim/source/advanced_features.rst

 	:code:`waves.freqDisc = 'EqualEnergy';`

-By comparison, the traditional method divides the wave spectrum into a sufficiently large number of to define the wave spectrum.
+By comparison, the traditional method divides the wave spectrum into a sufficiently large number of equally spaced bins to define the wave spectrum.
 WEC-Sim's traditional formulation uses 999 bins, defined by 1000 wave frequencies of equal frequency distribution.
-To override WEC-Sim's default using the equal energy method, and instead use traditional binning method, the following wave class variable must be defined in the WEC-Sim input file:
+To override WEC-Sim's default equal energy method, and instead use the traditional binning method, the following wave class variable must be defined in the WEC-Sim input file:

 	:code:`waves.freqDisc = 'Traditional';`